Ingi-Hong/CS-501-C2/README.md

 The command will search the directory and any recursive directories of the path specified in the arguments and send it back to the C2.

-### SendToC2 <arg> - This command will send a file to the C2.
+### SendToC2 <arg> <arg> - This command will send a file to the C2.

-The command will take in a path to a file and send that back to the C2 via a post request.
+The command will take in a path to a file and a filename and send that back to the C2 via a post request.

 ### Only One Executable is Running